- zyBook code

 zyBooks are expensive to make, deliver, and maintain -- much more than textbooks.
 But we steeply discount zyBooks for students.
 Also, extensions are cheap, and (most) zyBooks can be saved to pdf and printed.
 Grants from the U.S. National Science Foundation and U.S. Dept. of Education helped build the underlying technology.
 Subscriptions enable us to create, maintain, and support the content and platform.

-We truly wish for you to have success in reaching your learning goals.
+We truly wish you success in reaching your learning goals.
 Let us know how we do!